Harmelodic/harmelodic.github.io/docs/advice-and-research/2nd-gen-google-pixel-buds.md

 # 2nd-Gen Google Pixel Buds Review

 > Originally published: 15 June 2020
+>
+> I no longer use _2nd-Gen Google Pixel Buds_, instead I moved to using a *Shokz OpenRun Pro 2 Mini*.

 Before I bought the *Pixel Buds*, I was using the *OnePlus Bullets Wireless* - a pair of wireless (though not " True-Wireless") earphones.